shuern/shuern.github.io/README.md

-# README
+# shuern.github.io Website
-official website for github shuern https://shuern.github.io/
+This is the repository for the main shuern.github.io website.